jacob-long/panelr/README.md

 rather prone to error.
 In the best case, it is cumbersome and inefficient to create the necessary variables.

-`wbm` is the primary function that you’ll use from this package and it fits within-between models for you, utilizing [`lme4`](https://cran.r-project.org/web/packages/lme4/index.html) as a backend.
+`wbm()` is the primary model-fitting function that you’ll use from this package and it fits within-between models for you, utilizing [`lme4`](https://cran.r-project.org/web/packages/lme4/index.html) as a backend for estimation.

 A three-part model syntax is used that goes like this:

 `dv ~ varying_variables | invariant_variables |
-cross_level_interactions`
+cross_level_interactions/random effects`

 It works like a typical formula otherwise.
 The bars just tell `panelr` how to treat the variables.
 Note also that you can specify random slopes using `lme4`-style syntax in the third part of the formula as well.
+A random intercept for the ID variable is included by default and doesn’t need to be specified in the formula.

-Lagged variables are supported as well through the `lag` function.
+Lagged variables are supported as well through the `lag()` function.
 Unlike base R, `panelr` lags the variables correctly — wave 1 observations will have NA values for the lagged variable rather than taking the final wave value of the previous entity.